-If you’re going somewhere, chances are you need a reliable carry-on or rollaboard.
+If you’re going somewhere in 2024, chances are you need a reliable carry-on or rollaboard.
 But how do you buy the best luggage for your next trip?

 You have so many choices, from backpacks to wheeled luggage.
 Which one is right for you?
 How do you pack it?
 What if they lose your bag?

 As someone who literally lives out of a bag, I have the answers to all of those questions.
-But before we get to that, let’s ask something even more basic: Do you even need luggage?
+But before we get to that, let’s answer a few basic questions:

 Travel with luggage

 - If you’re going somewhere where you will need a change of clothes and basic toiletries.

 - If you need to carry anything larger than your pocket, either as a checked bag or as a carry-on.
 That includes a laptop computer, tablet, or other electronics, which you should always carry on your person.

 - If you need to bring food, beverages, medical supplies, or prescription drugs on your trip.
 Never surrender medicine, car keys or house keys to an airline or cruise line.

 - If it’s a short trip or day trip, and you will not need a change of clothes.